Tsitko/datasciencecoursera/Interpolation/README.md

 the integral of this polynom from 0 to 50 (the radius of the circle) is equals to 1967.817 that is pretty close to 2500*pi/4=1963.5 (the area of the quarter of circle with radius 50)

+function plotPolynom(x,y,Coef):

+plotting the initial data an the best interpolation polynomial

+Input:

+* x - points
+* y - f(points)
+* Coef - Coefficients

+Output:

+Plotting initial data with points and the polynom with lines